 This trip begins in Girona.
 We suggest taking a train on your own from Barcelona to Girona, but a private transfer can also be arranged if you prefer.
 Barcelona is the closest airport to the beginning and end of the the trip.

 Folks who enjoy our tours are a spirited mix of singles and couples of ALL ages from all corners of the US, Canada and a few international locations as well.
 Many have accompanied us on numerous tours in the past.
-Most folks seem to share the common bond of an active lifestyle, an appreciation for the outdoors and a love for fun.
+Most folks are recreational riders and all seem to share the common bond of an active lifestyle, an appreciation for the outdoors and a love for fun.
+We will gladly supply references if you wish to speak with someone who has recently been on this trip.

 You do not need to be able to speak Spanish, as you will be surprised at how many folks speak English in Spain.
 However, a good dictionary or a translation application on your phone can be quite helpful.